8bitgentleman/Roam-Render-Components/README.md

 - ### TODO Progress Bar <a name = "progress"></a>
-  Download the latest JSON for importing into Roam <a href='https://github.com/8bitgentleman/Roam-Render-Components/releases/'>here </a>
+  Look for and download the latest JSON Release then import into Roam <a href='https://github.com/8bitgentleman/Roam-Render-Components/releases/'>here </a>

   <img src="https://github.com/8bitgentleman/Roam-Render-Components/raw/main/TODO%20Progress%20Bar/image.gif" width="400"></img>

 - ### Count Block Children <a name = "count"></a>
   Counts the number of children a block has.
-  Download the latest JSON for importing into Roam <a href='https://github.com/8bitgentleman/Roam-Render-Components/releases/'>here </a>
+  Look for and download the latest JSON Release then import into Roam <a href='https://github.com/8bitgentleman/Roam-Render-Components/releases/'>here </a>

   <img src="https://github.com/8bitgentleman/Roam-Render-Components/raw/main/TODO%20Progress%20Bar/image.gif" width="400"></img>